-Staying Safe From Business Email Compromise Scams
+Staying Safe From Business Email Compromise

-One of the most common scams is Business Email Compromise (BEC).
-This sophisticated scam tricks employees at all levels into sending money, sharing data and granting access to fraudsters.
-Don't be a victim of fraud.
+One of the most common cybercrimes is Business Email Compromise (BEC).
+This type of fraud is sophisticated and tricks employees at all levels into sending money, sharing data and granting access to cybercrimals.
 Use this guide to learn how to stay safe.

-BUSINESS EMAIL COMPROMISE SCAMS
+4 TYPES OF BUSINESS EMAIL COMPROMISE